wimrijnders/V3DLib/Doc/FAQ.md

 It turns out that TMU usage is actually faster.

-I examine further combinations as well with multiple QPU's (in graph `Rot3D` is used):
+I examined further combinations as well with multiple QPU's:

-![VPM vs TMU multi-QPU](./images/vpm_tmu_compare_multi_qpu.png)
+![VPM vs TMU multi-QPU](./images/vpm_tmu_compare_multi_qpu.png) *Various execution combinations for kernel Rot3D*

 To be honest, I was expecting more of a difference here between VPM and TMU.
+I was expected TMU to be vastly better here.

 Of special note is that with kernels not optimized for multi-QPU usage, performance actually gets worse if more QPUs are added.
-I was expected TMU to be vastly better here.

-However, the conclusion is inescapable:
+In any case, the conclusion is inescapable:

 -----